Application and Enrolment Dates

 An application for RPL/CT must be submitted after enrolment, within six months of commencement of the FACEM Training Program.

-To submit an application for Selection into FACEM Training, you will need to pay a Selection into Training fee.
+To begin an application for Selection into FACEM Training, you will need to pay a non-refundable Selection into Training fee.

 If your application is successful and you enrol into the FACEM Training Program, the Entrance Registration Fee and Annual Training Fee for the first year of training must be paid prior to the start of the training year.

 Full details of the applicable fees can be found on our Fees and Payments page.

 If you are experiencing financial hardship, you may apply to us for financial special consideration.
 Fees may be allowed to be paid in instalments, with an agreed schedule of payment.
 Applications for financial special consideration must:

 - Be made in writing to our Council of Education via email.

 - Reach us prior to 1 January for the applicable training year.